julianduque/heroku-langchain/README.md

 - `ChatHeroku`: For chat completions with function calling and structured output support.
 - `HerokuAgent`: For agent-based interactions with Heroku and MCP tools.
-- `HerokuMiaEmbeddings`: For generating text embeddings and semantic search.
+- `HerokuEmbeddings`: For generating text embeddings and semantic search.
 - `types.ts`: Contains all relevant TypeScript type definitions.

 ## Testing